zt-iot/rabbit/proverif_local_facts.md

   no branch-body event and do not leak bindings or duplicate the control token.
 - Supported mixed local/channel/file guards and outputs preserve their access checks and successful paths, including inside inlined calls.
-- Persistent local uses produce diagnostics rather than assertions.
-Other unsupported patterns retain the existing guard diagnostics.
+- Persistent local uses retain their separate non-consuming table translation.
+  Unsupported patterns retain the existing guard diagnostics.

 Use query checks together with generated-process inspection where the analyzer's approximation cannot establish exact multiplicity or isolation.